TELUS-Emerging-IoT/TELUS-Devkit-Hardware-Tutorial/README.md

 4. Connect the micro USB cable as power source (included in the package) and ethernet cable for internet connection, optionally, you can also use Wifi for internet connection.

-   `This tutorial assumes that Raspian OS has been installed and configured, if not, the participant shall install and configure Raspian OS before continuing to the next steps.`
+   `This tutorial assumes that Raspian OS has been installed and configured ahead of time, if not, the participant shall install and configure Raspian OS before continuing to the next steps.`

 5. Power on Raspberry Pi.